 Who we are

 Launched in 2004, the Scottish Recovery Network (SRN) is a non-profit initiative working in Scotland and beyond.
-Our aim is to promote and support recovery from mental health problems.
+Our aim is to place the experience of recovery at the centre of life, practice and policy.
 We act as a catalyst for change by sharing ideas and practice.

-SRN’s vision is: A Scotland where mental health recovery is a reality for all.
+A Scotland where mental health recovery is real for everyone in every community

 The work of SRN is informed and overseen by a Strategy Group that is representative of our main stakeholder groups, including people with lived experience of mental health problems, unpaid carers, health practitioners, policy makers and academics/researchers.